zdevilinside/TheExpatTech/content/Living-In-Mexico/that-hurts/index.md

 ![Scorpions in Mexico](scorpions.jpg)

 It stung me right on the bridge of my nose.
 I immediately took Benadryl and applied lidocaine to numb the pain.
 For the next two weeks, the area around my nose and eyes remained numb.
+The photo below shows the area I am talking about.
+Where you see skin?
+That was the area that was numb.

 ![Balaclava showing numb area](balkava.jpg)